jakepoz/jakepoz.github.io/_posts/sensepeek-review.markdown

 This kit is an essential part of my electronics workflow.
 It allows you to safely and sturdily attach a logic analyzer or 100/200Mhz probe to any testpoint, or SMD part lead, while keeping your hands free.

+The kit comes with three main pieces:
+ - A metalic baseplate
+   - It now ships with a stick-on cover to make it non-conductive, but one side is also polished, which you can use to see the bottom side of your board.
+ - PCBite mounting posts which attach magnetically to the baseplate
+   - They also have a smooth teflon bottom, so they are easy to slide and re-adjust.
+ - Probes and Probe Holders
+   - These are similar to the "helping hands" kind, except less stiff.
+This actually helps the weight of the probe rest down on your testpoint and make a better connection.

 <figure>
     <img src="{{ site.baseurl | prepend: site.url }}/images/sensepeek/board.jpg"/>
     <figcaption>A small circuit board mounted with the PCBBite posts.</figcaption>